AlivadTheImpala/school_vault/React Components.md

   );
 }
 ```
 Here, MyButton is simply a button.
 The component can be used inside of another component.
-JSX looks like html so to used the MyButton component you wrap it in < /> tags.
+JSX looks like html so to use the MyButton component you wrap it in < /> tags.
 # JSX
-React uses JSX which looks a lot like plain html, but it isnt html.
-The React documentation explain the anatomy of a component made with JSX well.
+React uses JSX which looks a lot like plain html, but it isn't html.
+The React documentation explains the anatomy of a component made with JSX well.

 >[!Note]
 >JSX is stricter than HTML.
 You have to close tags like `<br />`.
 Your component also can’t return multiple JSX tags.
 You have to wrap them into a shared parent, like a `<div>...</div>` or an empty `<>...</>` wrapper: